relativty/Relativty/README.md

 If you are on windows just skip this section.

-you need python3 (dev), cmake, make and gcc installed on your system to compile this project.
+you need python3 (dev), cmake, make, git and gcc installed on your system to compile this project.

 ### Building the binary (Linux only)

 If you are on windows just skip this section.

-then open a terminal in Relativty_driver and run
+clone the repository using `git clone https://github.com/relativty/Relativty` the open the directory and run `git submodule init && git submodule update` then go to the Rleativty_Driver folder and build using the following commands:

 ```bash
 mkdir build && cd build